hameed003/git-and-gitHub-notes/Git And GitHub Setup In Linux/doubts.md

 ---

-**Q7:** if there is no credentail helper sets then how my credentails are save in windows credentail manager [Ans-7](https://github.com/hameed003/git-and-gitHub-notes/blob/main/Git%20And%20GitHub%20Setup%20In%20Linux/solutions/Ans-7.md)
+**Q7:** if there is no `credentail helper` sets then how my credentails are saved in windows credentail manager [Ans-7](https://github.com/hameed003/git-and-gitHub-notes/blob/main/Git%20And%20GitHub%20Setup%20In%20Linux/solutions/Ans-7.md)

 ---